Well-Structured Futures and Cache Locality: Structured Computations

-The single-touch constraint can be relaxed as follows. \begin{definition} A structured \emph{local-touch} computation is one where each future thread spawned at a fork $v$ is touched only at nodes in the parent thread of $t$, and these touches are descendants of the right child of $v$. \end{definition} Informally, the local touch constraint implies that a thread that needs the value of a future should create the future itself.
+We also consider the following structured local-touch computations in the paper. \begin{definition} A structured \emph{local-touch} computation is one where each future thread spawned at a fork $v$ is touched only at nodes in its parent thread, and these touches are descendants of the right child of $v$. \end{definition} Informally, the local touch constraint implies that a thread that needs the value of a future should create the future itself.
 Note that in a structured computation with local touch constraint, a future thread is now allowed to evaluate multiple futures and these futures can be touched at different times.
-Though allowing a future thread to compute multiple futures is not very common, Blelloch and Reid-Miller~\cite{Blelloch97} point out that it can be useful for some future-parallel computations like pipeline parallelism~\cite{Blelloch97,Blumofe95,Gordon06,Giacomoni08,Lee13}.
+Though allowing a future thread to compute multiple futures is not very common, \cite{Blelloch97} point out that it can be useful for some future-parallel computations like pipeline parallelism~\cite{Blelloch97,Blumofe95,Gordon06,Giacomoni08,Lee13}.
 We will show in Section~\ref{section_localtouch} that work-stealing parallel executions of computations satisfying the local touch constraint also have relatively low cache overheads.
 Note that structured computations with both single touch and local touch constraints are still a superset of fork-join computations.